 Awards are for 3 years

 Awards are offered on a Full Economic Costing basis.
 There is no fixed amount awarded for the Fellowships and the value of award will vary depending on the host institution.
-Awards support the salary of the Postdoctoral Fellow to work full-time on the Fellowship, small-scale research expenses (up to a maximum of £6,000), costs towards the time of a mentor (equivalent to one hour per month for the 36 months of the Fellowship) and the host institution's estates and indirect costs.
+Awards support the salary of the Postdoctoral Fellow to work full-time on the Fellowship, small-scale research expenses (up to a maximum of £6,000 across the duration of the award), costs towards the time of a mentor (equivalent to one hour per month for the 36 months of the Fellowship) and the host institution's estates and indirect costs.

 Applicants must be supported by one self-nominated referee, who will be asked to fill in a questionaire via Flexi-Grant.
 The referee should normally be the external examiner or, if not available, someone else who is as external to the applicant as possible.